SteveUnderScoreN/SMSpamConfig/README.md

 Export the current Antispam settings and take a copy of your exported spamConfig.json as a backup.
 Download ['SM17 spamConfig updates.ps1'](https://github.com/SteveUnderScoreN/SMSpamConfig/archive/master.zip) from this repository and modify the first line to reflect the location of the spamConfig.json file.
 Run the script.
-E.g. Run PowerShell_ISE.exe, open the script pane if needed (CTRL+R), select 'SM17 spamConfig updates.ps1' in this repository and click 'Raw', select all (CTRL+A), copy (CTRL+C) and paste the script into the PowerShell_ISE script pane (CTRL+V), modift line 1 to reflect the location of the spamConfig.json file to be modified and hit F5 to run the script.
+E.g. Run PowerShell_ISE.exe, open the script pane if needed (CTRL+R), select 'SM17 spamConfig updates.ps1' in this repository and click 'Raw', select all (CTRL+A), copy (CTRL+C) and paste the script into the PowerShell_ISE script pane (CTRL+V), modify line 1 to reflect the location of the spamConfig.json file to be modified and hit F5 to run the script.
 Import the modified spamConfig.json file into SM.
 Verify the configuration in the web interface.